Office: 1109 Hahn Hall South

 Our perceptions of “soft” materials (e.g., polymers or liquid crystals) rely mostly on bulk macroscopic properties and on observations made after synthesis and processing are complete.
 However, to best design soft materials we must gain insights into their structure and dynamics on length scales ranging from molecular to micron-scale, as all these details govern macroscopic behavior.
 We use “multi-modal” nuclear magnetic resonance (NMR) to investigate and quantify molecular motion, structure, dynamics, and morphology.
 Thus, we hope to span the molecular and macroscopic worlds, both to give a deeper picture of soft material behavior and to inform synthesis and processing efforts.

 Our diverse research group combines perspectives from Physical, Polymer, and Analytical Chemistry.
-We make detailed measurements, develop physical and chemical models, and design and build custom instrumentation.
+We make detailed measurements, develop physical and chemical models, and design and build custom instrumentation and new materials.

 Specific interests in our group include: